-\Details provided are provisional.
-Information on the proposed budget will only be sought at the full application stage.
+^{}The details provided are provisional.
+Further information on the proposed budget will be provided to shortlisted candidates at the full application stage.

-1.5.
-Mobility and Capacity Building Element
+1.5 Mobility and Capacity Building Element

 An additional mobility/capacity building funding of up to a maximum of €5000 will be available.
-This important element is intended to provide awardees experience that goes beyond the traditional research environment in developing the scholar, their career, and the wider research environment.
+This important element is intended to provide the awardee experience that goes beyond the traditional research environment in developing the fellow, their career, and the wider research environment.
 In order to encourage well-rounded researchers with varied experiences, applicants are required to develop a Mobility and Capacity Building Element plan.